 Here is how I would do it.
-I’d send a note; an e-mail copied to a trusted mutual friend.
+I’d send a note; and e-mail copied to a trusted mutual friend.
 I’d say something like this:

 You have asked me to sign divorce papers.
 I have made it clear I don’t want a divorce, but I know I can’t stop you if you are dead set on divorce.
 Rather than being a jerk and making the whole thing take more time and money, I will have the signed papers in your hands on ______ (two days from today).

-From all I have read, divorce is very hard on kids, and actually has negative effects that can be traced over the rest of their lives.
-To me this means that doing whatever you can to save the marriage is also the best thing for the kids.
-I do understand the desire to start working on the best you can have with the kids in case the divorce does happen, but that choice increases the chances of a divorce that will harm those children a great deal.
-Given that, I would say it’s going to be a decision that depends on the situation.
-That means you need good advice not only on the legal, but also on the emotional, mental, and spiritual ramifications of your various choices.
+From all I have read, divorce is very hard on kids, and actually has negative effects which can be traced over the rest of their lives.
+To me this means doing whatever you can to save the marriage is also the best thing for the kids.
+I do understand the desire to start working on the best you can have with the kids in case the divorce does happen, but that choice increases the chances of a divorce, which will harm the children a great deal.
+Given that, I would say the best decision depends on the situation.
+You need good advice not only on the legal, but also on the emotional, mental, and spiritual ramifications of your various choices.